LiskArchive/lisk-legacy-docs/README.md

 lisk-docs-yyyy-mm-dd
 ```

-Additionally, each products documentation has it's own release tags, referring to the products versioning scheme.
+Additionally, each product's documentation has its own release tags, referring to the product's versioning scheme.
 This makes it convenient to find the corresponding documentation version for a specific version of the product.

 Examples: